OfficeDev/teams-toolkit/templates/ts/copilot-gpt-from-scratch-plugin/README.md

 # Overview of the Declarative Copilot template

-## Build a Declarative Copilot from a new API with Azure Functions
+## Build a declarative copilot from a new API with Azure Functions

-With Declarative Copilot, you can build a custom version of Copilot that can be used for specific scenarios, such as for specialized knowledge, implementing specific processes, or simply to save time by reusing a set of AI prompts.
-For example, a grocery shopping Declarative Copilot can be used to create a grocery list based on a meal plan that you send to the Declarative Copilot.
+With declarative copilot, you can build a custom version of Copilot that can be used for specific scenarios, such as for specialized knowledge, implementing specific processes, or simply to save time by reusing a set of AI prompts.
+For example, a grocery shopping declarative copilot can be used to create a grocery list based on a meal plan that you send to the declarative copilot.

 ## Get started with the template